We all want that pristine audio quality that audio interfaces produce, right?

 I’ll break that down for you.

 Of course, there are always exceptions to the general rule.

 This recent development from Apple combines multiple inputs and outputs from multiple devices and transforms them into a single device in an application.

-However, the main requirement is that your laptop or computer run on macOS, or this Aggregate Device will not work.
+However, your laptop or computer has to run on macOS, or this Aggregate Device won’t work.

-You will need to use applications such as Logic Pro, GarageBand, MainStage, and other Core Audio-compliant applications.
+You’ll need to use applications like Logic Pro, GarageBand, MainStage, and other Core Audio-compliant applications.

-If you are using a macOS and you need an audio interface to improve the quality of your USB mic, feel free to learn how to use this method here.
+If you’re using macOS and need an audio interface to improve the quality of your USB mic, check Apple’s guide here.